scuzzydude/asimov/asimov.md

 An artist with a liquid pool of scoot should be able to gauge what the public sentiment is by the direction from polling or formal elections by the scootage.
 Direction to decrease dilution would be an indicator that the world thinks his talent is transient.
 Direction to invest income in future projects would be a good indicator that the world thinks he might have some lasting genius.

 Another consideration is who is a member of the scootage.
 The scootage are never anonymous to the scootee and The Foundation.
 If it's just fans or speculators, it's a pretty good indicator that an artist should focus on the present.
 If the **scootage** consists of other artists -- especially people the artist admires and respects, that's a good indicator that the artist should make careful career moves and focus on quality over income.
 If the **scootage** is held by peers it might mean there are collaborative opportunities.
-Let's use another hypothetical - If James Harden had a SOA, and the valuation is at an all time high, he looks at the **scootage** and he sees that Keven Durant and Kyrie Irving have driven up the his value by buying up the majority of liquid scoot, he should by all means leave a team with legacy of a superstar changing a city's self-image from choke to clutch and **leading** and leading them to multple championships.
+Let's use another hypothetical - If James Harden had a SOA, and the valuation is at an all-time high, he looks at the **scootage** and he sees that Keven Durant and Kyrie Irving have driven up the his value by buying up the majority of liquid scoot, he should by all means force his way out of town.

-While SOA give the artists tools to better judge his agent's performance in terms of income, career potential and legacy.
+SOA give the artists tools to better judge his agent's performance in terms of income, career potential and legacy.
 Ultimately, an artist is independent of the SOA.
-Even if the artist loses majority control of the scootage, he or she can veto the choice of agents and always refuse work sourced from the agent.
+Even if the artist loses majority control of the scootage, he or she can veto the choice of agents and always refuse work sourced from that agent.
 The scootee, who controls transactions of the SOA, can refuse to trades to pledges it thinks are counter to the best interests of the artists, it should be written into the scooter that the trustee can never refuse to trades back to the artist.
 If an artist loses control of the SOA, there is always a path to gain it back, and if he or she has true genius potential, likely a pool of resources that could help in that process.
 Even it's only vanity potential, an artist can crowdsource their way back to control through his or her fanbase.

 Some may find it noncongruent to add Agency to scoot and still call the responsibility domain non-commercial.
 I admit, it does seem that way.
 However, Agency is actually a balance of genius against the commercial side of creative talent.
 Every actor ever interviewed during a film promotion says he choose the role for the material, and never the money.
 Scoot of Agency will measure the accuracy of those kinds of statements.